-The main features of the current eLife peer-review process are:
+Other features of the eLife peer-review process are:

 - all decisions are made by editors who are active researchers in the life and biomedical sciences.

 - we do not artificially limit the number of articles we publish or have a set acceptance rate.

-- editors and reviewers discuss their reviews with each other before reaching a decision on a manuscript; extra experiments are only requested if they are essential and can be completed within about two months.
+- editors and reviewers discuss their reviews with each other before reaching a decision on a manuscript; extra experiments are only requested if they are essential and can be reasonably completed within about two months.

-The overall aim is to make peer review faster (by reducing rounds of revision and only requesting extra experiments when they are essential), fairer and more open. eLife does not support the Impact Factor and is a co-founder of the Declaration on Research Assessment (DORA).
+The overall aim is to make peer review faster, fairer and more open. eLife does not support the Impact Factor and is a co-founder of the Declaration on Research Assessment (DORA).
 Regularly updated metrics relating to the eLife editorial process are available in our Author Guide.

 - Peer Review: New initiatives to enhance the value of eLife’s process (Michael Eisen, eLife Editor-in-Chief, November 2019)

 - Author Guide

 - eLife: Changing the review process (video, February 2014)